An open economy that welcomes UK business

 Holders of mine concessions and oil and gas agreements can apply for special agreements regarding this benefit.

-Peru is party of more than 70 bilateral commercial agreements, including a free trade agreement with the European Union.
+Peru is party of more than 70 bilateral commercial agreements, including a free trade agreement with the UK.

 Regulations